Juibly/RubysAdventure/README.md

 2 metal weapon clicks by Michel Baradari (Used for out of Ammo feedback) https://opengameart.org/content/2-metal-weapon-clicks

-Win sound effect by Listener (Used for Win condition) https://opengameart.org/content/win-sound-effect
+Win sound effect by Listener AKA Maria Julanova (Used for Win condition) https://opengameart.org/content/win-sound-effect

 Machine Shutting Down by Cough-E (Used for Lose condition)